 You should communicate and publish the successes and changes you achieved actively in the entire enterprise.

-Conclusion – Change Management for Project Managers
+Conclusion – Change Management in Projects

 In the future, the success of such projects will be measured differently.
 It will still be relevant whether goals have been reached on time and on budget.
 But more and more attention will be on whether the project’s intended change in the organization actually came to pass.